john-tornblom/ps5-payload-ftpsrv/README.md

 john@localhost:ftps5-payload$ export MTRW_COMMAND=1
 john@localhost:ftps5-payload$ make
 ```
+Forking the procress via the BD-J entry point crashes the PS5 kernel when a client
+connects and requests a file listing.
+Furthermore, whenever a forked process
+is terminated (e.g., via the KILL command), the PS5 kernel also crashes.

 ## Reporting Bugs
 If you encounter problems with ftps5-payload, please [file a github issue][issues].